NeCTAR-RC/nectar-training/package03/sections/bigdata.markdown

 [Module 7][ModDoc7] will go into detail about creating a virtual machine, set up your storage, and hook it up with your VM.

-You have now finished reading the material of this Module.
-Continue with [Module 4][ModDoc4].